bikram7/LungCancerDetection/README.md

 # LungCancerDetection
-Lung Cancer detection using image processing and convolutional neural network
+Lung Cancer detection using image processing and convolutional neural network.
+Open documentation.pdf file to read about the project.